mozilla/thimble.mozilla.org/README.md

 vagrant up
 ```

-Depending on your internet connection speed, this process can take a while (Since it needs to download all dependencies not listed above).
+Depending on your internet connection speed, this process can take a while (since it needs to download all dependencies not listed above).
 Once you see `Express server listening on http://localhost:3500`, you are ready to start using Thimble on [http://localhost:3500](http://localhost:3500)!
 Any changes made to the Thimble source code on your system will automatically be reflected on [http://localhost:3500](http://localhost:3500).